 - 2 cups turkey stock and pan drippings

 - 1/4 cup apple cider or cold water

 - Fresh sage and rosemary (if desired, to garnish)

 Leftover turkey makes an excellent curry dish, especially when served with brown rice.
 If you don’t have all these spices on hand, don’t be shy about buying them (most are available in small quantities in the bulk-spice section of natural markets).
-See the Web Extra! for a yogurt sauce recipe to serve with this recipe and other curry dishes.
+See the Ginger-Carrot Yogurt Sauce below for a yogurt sauce recipe to serve with this recipe and other curry dishes.